nas5w/100-days-of-code-frontend/README.md

 This curriculum was influenced significantly by Kamran Ahmed's excellent [Modern Frontend Developer](https://medium.com/tech-tajawal/modern-frontend-developer-in-2018-4c2072fa2b9c) roadmap.
 Please check it out--it is excellent.

+**Note**: I know front-end development means a lot of different things to a lot of people!
+If you're a front-end developer and you think this guide could be improved, please let me know by raising an issue as described in the [Contributing](#contibuting) section.
+Thank you!

 # :calendar: Curriculum

 * Days 1-8: HTML